-What I found with teaching and other professions is that burn out can happen fast, especially if you don’t have a supportive administration.
-Whether you’re a teacher feeling this burnout or are just curious what you can do to keep yourself going, here are 10 things I did to keep myself motivated:
+During my years teaching, learned that burn out can happen fast, especially if you don’t have supports in place.
+Whether you’re an educator feeling this impending burnout or are just curious what you can do to keep yourself getting there, here are 10 things I do to keep myself motivated:

 #1 Be supportive